 It's also worth remembering that floods and avalanches aren't uncommon in October.
 Never, ever drive on a road that's cordoned off.
 This is absolutely essential for your safety.

 Driving Iceland's Ring Road in October

 In October, almost all of Iceland should be accessible unless unseasonable weather, flooding, or an avalanche blocks a section of the Ring Road.
 This openness means that you should be free to reach the main attractions with relative ease, either by taking tours or driving yourself.

 The Ring Road is usually cleared of any snow and ice fairly regularly, so it should be possible (and fairly safe) to drive this circular route of the country.

 However, it's a good idea to hire a 4X4, even if your planned route doesn't veer from the main road.
 Conditions can change quickly, especially in North Iceland.
 Just because you're on the main road doesn't mean you're guaranteed an easy journey!

 If you're nervous about driving in poor conditions, it's a good idea to stick to the southern parts of the country instead of heading north.
 Here, you're less likely to encounter any difficult patches.

-Since October is a perfect crossover between winter and summer, there are several tour options available to tourists and travelers.
+Since October is a perfect crossover between winter and summer, several tour options are available to tourists and travelers.
 It's the best of both worlds!

-The aurora borealis can only be seen when it's dark enough and the sky is clear enough.
-From May to September, they're impossible to catch because of the midnight sun.
+The aurora borealis can only be seen when it's dark enough, and the sky is clear enough.
+They're almost impossible to catch from May to September because of the midnight sun.

 But by the time October arrives, the chances of seeing the northern lights increase.